The Cities with the Best Work-Life Balance 2021 ranking reveals the

 employee after their first year of service (10 days per annum).³

-Sources: International Labour Organisation; European Commission – EURES Living and Working Conditions; Thomson Reuters – Practical Law database; Various national labor departments.
-Latest available data.
+Sources: International Labour Organisation; European Commission – EURES Living and Working Conditions; Thomson Reuters – Practical Law database; Various national labour departments.

 Vacations Taken (Days)